kzak97/AP-Project/README.md

 json-server --watch db.json

 Then we used urls to implement our APIs.
 Different Tables are stored in db.json files in JSON format.

+for writing the code we simply used netbeans.
+Our code is in JAVA.